RavenDB ETL Task

 thus, a new Ongoing RavenDB ETL Task cannot be scheduled.

 If a RavenDB ETL Task was already defined and active when the cluster went down,

-then the task will not be active, data will not be ETL'ed.
+then the task will not be active, so ETL will not take place.

 When the node responsible for the ETL task is down: